awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

 1. Select the instance, and choose **Actions**, **Create Template From Instance**\.

-1. Provide a name and description, and adjust the launch parameters as required\.
+1. Provide a name, description, and tags, and adjust the launch parameters as required\.
 **Note**
 When you create a launch template from an instance, the instance's network interface IDs and IP addresses are not included in the template\.